We may earn affiliate commissions for the recommended products. Learn more.

 Conclusion

-There's no need to avoid public wifi networks, but using additional cybersecurity software on them is essential.
-A Virtual Private Network is an effective public wifi safety tool that neutralizes several threats that could have disastrous consequences.
+There's no need to avoid public Wi-Fi networks, but using additional cybersecurity software is essential.
+A VPN is an effective public Wi-Fi safety tool that neutralizes threats that could have disastrous consequences.

-A VPN will simultaneously strengthen your online privacy and identify viruses or block potentially harmful websites.
-MitM, Evil Twin, and online espionage will hit an unbreakable wall of advanced encryption that repels most hackers.
+A VPN will simultaneously strengthen your online privacy and identify malware or block potentially harmful websites.
+MitM, evil twin, and online espionage will hit an unbreakable wall of advanced encryption that repels most malicious hackers.

 Remember that cybercriminals will always look for the easiest grab.
 Upon noticing you are using a VPN for protection, they will switch to another target that doesn't.